commercelayer/contentful-app/README.md

 npm run upload
 ```

-4. Similar to `npm run upload` it will upload your app to Contentful and activate it.
+4. Similar to `npm run upload`, it will upload your app to Contentful and activate it.
 The only difference is that with this command all required arguments are read from the environment variables.
 For this command to work, the following environment variables must be set:

 - `CONTENTFUL_ORG_ID` - The ID of your organization
 - `CONTENTFUL_APP_DEF_ID` - The ID of the app to which to add the bundle